richardeschloss/nuxt-stories/stories/en/Objectives.md

 * When I make changes to code or to styles, I don't want wait forever to see the changes on the UI.
 I want to see the changes quickly.

 * I don't want to have to keep clicking the document reload button or having the app do it.
 I just want to go to the desired route *now* and not wait for the entire DOM tree to load!
 I know I can do better.

 * DevTools in the drawer or separate screen can be useful, but if possible, I want to avoid the need to switch between the tools and the application.
 Sometimes I want to inspect an element or component without having to drill down to it each time.
 Same goes for global state.
 I'd rather just map the state used by a given component, and see that, rather than drilling through all of Vuex.
 (But, there are times where I'm glad I have Vue devTools so that I can see the full state!)

-* I don't want my dependencies (and waiting for them to install) to keep screwing me over.
-The process for installing dependencies is slow and painful.
-If possible, I'd prefer to download and cache only the dependencies I need and then run at light speed.

 * I don't want to be limited to a small set of controls, styles, tools, fonts, whatever.
 The INTERNET is global and filled with resources and growing.
 I want my design palette to feel infinite.
 This means, when it comes to styling my components, I'm not limited to "text-white" or "text-primary", but I can use a color picker that easily lets me pick colors and gradients.
 If there's a component that exists on Bit or NPM, I would want to be able to quickly download and use it (and understand, my standard for "quick".
 I want really fast).